CodingGagan/markdown_test/integrations/integrating-kubecost-with-datadog.md

 ## Step 1: Install Datadog agent

-When installing your Datadog agent, you need to enable the following flags to allow the Datadog agent to collect the metrics from Kubecost’s cost-model container:
+When installing your Datadog agent, you need to enable the following flags to allow the Datadog agent to collect the metrics from nOps’s cost-model container:

 * `datadog.prometheusScrape.enabled=true`
 * `datadog.prometheusScrape.serviceEndpoints=true`